-The Farsons Great Beer Festival, July 26th 2013
+The Farsons Great Beer Festival, TBC

 At the Farsons Great Beer Festival in the small village of Ta’ Qali, it’s all about good music, good food and, of course, good beer.
 Several thousand visitors are expected to attend the free 10-day festival.
 The programme is filled with lots of entertainment and activities, and a large selection of bars offer food and drink.
 Numerous live performances featuring hot local musicians and bands can be enjoyed at the open-air stage.

 The Glitch festival invites house and techno music lovers to have an unforgettable experience at Gianpula Village.
 The festival offers endless entertainment in a unique atmosphere, from Rooftop pool parties to secret rave parties, from boat parties to the main stage where the headliners perform.
 If you are one of those who love dancing and electronic music, you should try this festival.

 Summer Daze Malta: TBC